eyadradwan209/Route-Finder-Bot/README.md

 Route Finder Bot ✈️

-A Discord bot built for Infinite Flight Virtual Airlines that generates randomized route schedules from a PostgreSQL database with support for featured airports, daily automatic postings, and distributed route selection.
+A Discord bot built for EgyptAir Virtual Group that generates randomized route schedules from a PostgreSQL database with support for featured airports, daily automatic postings, and distributed route selection.

 Features